LCCB-SIPD/Opera/README.md

 * Business Owners and Consumers: By merging both roles into a single account type, users can easily switch between buying and selling, increasing flexibility and engagement.

-* Developers and Researchers: The system serves as a foundation for future improvements in e-commerce security and user experience.

 * Economic Growth: By supporting businesses, especially small and medium enterprises, the platform contributes to the digital economy's expansion